Santa Barbara County Mask Mandate

 - Business Owners

 For individual and family financial assistance, the United Way of Santa Barbara County, in partnership with the Santa Barbara Foundation and the Hutton Parker Foundation, is awarding individual assistance grants to those disproportionately affected by the crisis including those experiencing homelessness.
-To apply, visit https://www.surveymonkey.com/r/T987XG3
+Click here to apply.
+This includes RENT assistance.

 For UCSB students, the Financial Crisis Response Team is here to assist you as well.
 The Team will help you create a plan of action as well as set up appointments with the Office of Financial Aid and Scholarships.